mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ![](doc/gif/big3.gif)

 PythonVoiceCodingPlugin tries to enable you to do just that!
-To provide this functionality, it ships with bundles the implement a grammar, hopefully expressive enough for describing regions of interest, while running on the voice coding macro system side  and cooperate with the core plugin, running on the editor side, arguably the more suitable of the two environments for analyzing source code and decoding the meaning of queries within the given context.
+To provide this functionality, it ships with bundles the implement a grammar, hopefully expressive enough for describing regions of interest, while running on the voice coding macro system side.
+These bundles cooperate with the core plugin, running on the editor side, arguably the more suitable of the two environments for analyzing source code and decoding the meaning of queries within the given context.